 Cycling clothing for winter in the city

-Cycling Clothing for Winter on the Racing Bike
+Cycling clothing for winter on the racing bike

-MTB Clothing for Winter
+MTB clothing for winter

 - To give you enough freedom of movement, mountain bike clothing is usually much looser than road bike clothing.
 This makes it particularly easy to combine a few more layers.

 - Winter jackets for mountain bikers often have hoods.
-If this doesn't fit with your helmet, or the neck brace gets in the way, you need a jacket without or with a removable hood.
+If this doesn't work with your helmet, or the neck brace gets in the way, you need a jacket without or with a removable hood.

 The right accessories for winter

-❄️ Accessories for the cycling winter ❄️
+❄️ Accessories for the bicycle winter ❄️

-Bicycle gloves | Helmet caps | Multifunctional scarves | Overshoes
+Bicycle gloves | Helmet hats | Multifunctional Scarves | Overshoes

 Everything you need to know if you want to cycle in winter - the blog series: